Mary Freeman (marine biologist): Life

 Mary Freeman was born on 29 March 1924 in Teignmouth, Devon, as Mary Whitear.
 Her father was a headmaster and keen sailor, and she could sail and row from an early age.
 She was educated at Maynard School in Exeter.
 She then attended Bedford College London, and Cambridge University.
 She was appointed a lecturer University College London in 1947, and worked there until 1989.

 Freeman's research focused on the neurology, and the cellular structures of the skin of, fish and amphibians.
 She used histochemistry and scanning and transmission electron microscopy to investigate structures.
 She was known for her attempts to determine the skin colour of extinct animals such as the ichthyosaur and her meticulous drawings of fossils.

 She married her husband, the zoologist Richard Broke Freeman, in 1958.
 They had two sons together.
 Richard died in 1986.
 In retirement, from 1989, Freeman took up the local history of Tavistock, Devon.
-She was secretary to the Tavistock History Society for many years, and wrote for the The Devon Historian.
+She was secretary to the Tavistock History Society for many years, and wrote for The Devon Historian.

 Freeman died on 4 March 2018.